syncfusion-content/winui-docs/winui/Radial-Gauge/needle-pointer.md

 The needle length can be controlled using the `NeedleLength` and `NeedleLengthUnit` properties.
 The length can be set either in logical pixels or factor using `NeedleLengthUnit`.

 If the `NeedleLengthUnit` is set to pixel, the logical pixel value will be set to the `NeedleLength` to calculate the needle length.
 If the `NeedleLengthUnit` is set to factor, then the factor value will be set to the `NeedleLength`.
 The factor value ranges from 0 to 1.
 For example, if the needle length is set to 0.5, the half of the radius value is set to the needle length.
-The default value of  `NeedleLengthUnit` is `SizeUnit.Factor`.
+The default value of  `NeedleLengthUnit` is factor.

 {% tabs %}